Monday, 25 December 2017

 PROBLEM

-The line currents in R, Y and B phases are given referred to the same reference vector.
-Find the symmetrical components of currents.
+and B phases are given referred to the same reference vector.
+Find the

 PROBLEM

-The current in the neutral to ground connection is 18 A. Calculate the zero phase sequence components in the phases.
+to ground connection is 18 A. Calculate the zero phase sequence components in

 UNSYMMETRICAL FAULT CALCULATIONS – PART – 07 - PROBLEMS